CentreSecuriteIA/textbook/includes/abbreviations.md

 *[Fast takeoff]: A transition from human-level AI to superintelligent AI that goes very quickly, giving us no time to react.
+*[fast takeoff]: A transition from human-level AI to superintelligent AI that goes very quickly, giving us no time to react.
 *[FOOM]: A transition from human-level AI to superintelligent AI that goes very quickly, giving us no time to react.
 *[hard takeoff]: A transition from human-level AI to superintelligent AI that goes very quickly, giving us no time to react.